-This analysis was performed for the MMU by Pasteris Energy, Inc. The annual costs were based on a 20-year project life, 50/50 debt to equity capital structure with a target IRR of 12 percent and a debt rate of 7 percent.
+This analysis was performed for the MMU by Pasteris Energy, Inc. The annual costs were based on Inis analysis was performed for the MINU by rasteris Energy, inc. Ine annual costs were based or a 20-year project life, 50/50 debt to equity capital structure with a target IRR of 12 percent and a debt rate of 7 percent.
 For depreciation, the analysis assumed 80 percent bonus depreciation and a 15-year modified accelerated cost-recovery schedule (MACRS) for the CT plant and 20year MACRS for the CC plant.
 An annual rate of cost inflation of 2.5 percent was used in all